38 Secrets Your Hair Stylist Won’t Tell You

 We don’t “wash” your hair—we “shampoo” it

 When we’re trying to make you feel pampered, we can’t use the same word you use for doing dishes.
+One of the secrets to great hair according to pros is a cold rinse after shampooing.

 I’m a beautician, not a magician